- Lifecycle Week

-One of the most popular events in Cape Town, the most beautiful bike race in the world circles the Cape Peninsula starts and finishes in the shadow of Table Mountain, one of the seven natural wonders of the world.
-Click here for a downloadable map, a full list of road closures and spectator spot suggestions.
+The most beautiful bike race in the world circles the Cape Peninsula, starting and finishing in the shadow of Table Mountain, one of the seven natural wonders of the world.

 Most Refreshment Stations will have a medical tent, a physio service and mechanical support, as well as Coke, Powerade and water.
 There will be mechanics on motorbikes carrying limited spares en route.
 Wave them down if you need assistance, otherwise make your way to a refreshment station and get assistance there.
 Please ensure you carry sufficient bike spares on you.

-Glencairn Expressway (Black Hill Road, Glencairn) – 12h15
+Glencairn Expressway (Black Hill Road, Glencairn) – 11h15

-Hout Bay (Main Road and Princess Road Circle) – 15h30
+Hout Bay (Main Road and Princess Road circle) – 15h00

 Finish Line – 17h00